CKCHDX/ANMS/README.md

 # ANMS - Aquos Network Messaging System

-ANMS enables the **Aquos A207SH** (a feature phone with WiFi but no SIM) to function as a **remote SMS terminal** connected to a **host device (Z Fold 6)** with a SIM card.
-It provides a seamless chat experience where the A207SH user can send and receive real SMS messages as if the A207SH had its own SIM card.
+ANMS enables (a feature phone with WiFi but no SIM) to function as a **remote SMS terminal** connected to a **host device** with a SIM card.
+It provides a seamless chat experience where the user can send and receive real SMS messages as if the feature phone had its own SIM card.

 ## Features